spack/spack/lib/spack/docs/basic_usage.rst

 would likely behave unexpectedly at runtime, and Spack enforces this to ensure a consistent runtime environment.

 The point of specs is to abstract this full DAG from Spack users.
-If a user does not care about the DAG at all, she can refer to mpileaks by simply writing ``mpileaks``.
-If she knows that ``mpileaks`` indirectly uses ``dyninst`` and she wants a particular version of ``dyninst``, then she can refer to ``mpileaks ^dyninst@8.1``.
+Users who do not care about the DAG at all,  can refer to mpileaks by simply writing ``mpileaks``.
+If the user knows that ``mpileaks`` indirectly uses ``dyninst`` and wants a particular version of ``dyninst``, he or she can refer to ``mpileaks ^dyninst@8.1``.
 Spack will fill in the rest when it parses the spec; the user only needs to know package names and minimal details about their relationship.

-When spack prints out specs, it sorts package names alphabetically to normalize the way they are displayed, but users do not need to worry about this when they write specs.
+When Spack prints out specs, it sorts package names alphabetically to normalize the way they are displayed, but users do not need to worry about this when they write specs.
 The only restriction on the order of dependencies within a spec is that they appear *after* the root